AP Environmental Science

 The goal of the AP Environmental Science course is to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.

-Environmental science is interdisciplinary; it embraces a wide variety of topics from different areas of study.
-Yet there are several major unifying constructs, or themes, that cut across the many topics included in the study of environmental science.
-The following themes provide a foundation for the structure of the AP Environmental Science course.
+Although Environmental Science is interdisciplinary, there are several major unifying constructs, or themes, that are covered in the course.
+The following themes provide a foundation for the structure of the AP Environmental Science course..

 - Science is a process.